arun10ak/Tableau-IPL-Analysis-2008-2022/README.md

 ## Datasets Used:

-**matches.csv** - It contains match-level information for each, and every match held in IPL from 2008 to 2017.
+**matches.csv** - It contains match-level information for every match held in IPL from 2008 to 2017.

     Each row in matches.csv data set contains: